MrMitch/realdebrid-CLI/README.md

 `OPTIONS` can be:
 ```
--q    Quiet mode.
-No output will be generated.
--t    Test mode.
-Perform all operations EXCEPT file downloading.
+-h    Help.
+Display this help.
 -i    Init.
 Force rdcli to ask for your login and password.
       Useful if you made a typo or if you changed your login information since you first used rdcli.
 -l    List.
 Write a list of the successfully unrestricted links on STDOUT, without downloading.
       -t and -q options have no effect if -l is used.
 -o    Output directory.
 Download files into a specific directory.
 -p    Password.
 Provide a password for protected downloads.
--h    Help.
-Display this help.
+-q    Quiet mode.
+No output will be generated.
+-t    Test mode.
+Perform all operations EXCEPT file downloading.
+-T    Timeout.
+The maximum number of seconds to wait for a download to start.'
 ```

 `LINK` can be set of URLs to files you want to download (i.e. http://host.com/myFile.zip) or the path to a file containing them.